Longitudinal Advocacy Project Tracks

 Domestic Violence Prevention in Nigeria

-Dr. Joanna Abaraoha hopes to connect with NGOs to bring successful strategies to currently underserved areas.
+Dr. Joanna Abaraoha hopes to connect with local NGOs to implement successful domestic violence prevention strategies in Nigeria.

 Reducing Period Poverty in Nigeria

-Dr. Didi Okorozo is looking forward to increasing girls’ access to menstrual products and education.
+Dr. Didi Okorozo is looking forward to increasing access to menstrual products and education to reduce period poverty in Nigeria.

 Decreasing loneliness for Children with Disabilities

-Dr. Kunali Gurditta hopes to work with local CBOs to increase connectedness.
+Dr. Kunali Gurditta hopes to work with local CBOs to increase connectedness and opportunities for children with physical and intellectual disabilities while also teaching resident physicians.

 Healthy Homes

-Dr. Patrick Hebble would like to decrease environmental asthma triggers.
+Dr. Patrick Hebble would like to decrease environmental asthma triggers in the home.

 Alleviating Period Poverty in Rochester